 The good news is that in order to get to the Bali Heaven Gate or Pura Penantaran Agung Temple you only have to climb a few stairs.
 Before entering the temple, you will meet a local man who will sprinkle some water over your forehead as a blessing.
 You cannot enter the temple without the blessing.

 The Pura Lempuyang Temple is situated quite far from the touristy areas of Bali.
 However, this doesn’t stop the tourists from visiting it.
-The reason why most of the people visit this temple is to take a photo with the Heaven Gate and Mount Agung.
+The reason why most of the people visit this temple is to take a photo with the Bali Gate of Heaven and Mount Agung in the background.

 Before visiting the temple, there are a few things you should know: